Nordhordland

 Nordhordland is a traditional district in the western part of Norway.
-The district consists of the northern portion of the old Hordaland county (now in Vestland county), north of the city of Bergen.
-It includes the municipalities Alver, Austrheim, Fedje, Masfjorden, Modalen, Osterøy, and Vaksdal.
-The district roughly corresponds to the Nordhordland prosti, a Church of Norway deanery and also to the municipalities that fall under the Nordhordland District Court.
-Historically, the municipality of Gulen to the north was included in the district.
+The district consists of the northern portion of the old Hordaland county (now part of Vestland county), north of the city of Bergen.
+It includes the municipalities of Alver, Austrheim, Fedje, Masfjorden, Modalen, Osterøy, and Vaksdal.
+The district roughly corresponds to the Nordhordland prosti, a Church of Norway deanery.
+Historically, Gulen Municipality to the north was included in the district.